Masseeh/ift6266/docs/index.md

+## Next model : Conditional GANs

+In this model I tried to take advantages of generative models to solve the problem.
+The main idea is extracted from [this article](https://swarbrickjones.wordpress.com/2016/01/13/enhancing-images-using-deep-convolutional-generative-adversarial-networks-dcgans/).

+The previous model was a simple convolutional auto-encoder.
+We extend the idea by adapting this model with GANs as follow. for the generator we used the convolutional auto-encoder with slightly different architectural improvement , from [DCGANS article](https://arxiv.org/abs/1511.06434) , and for the discriminator we used a regular convolution network with sigmoid layer at the end.
+The learning algorithm is exactly like the previous model.

+### Result to be posted

 ## First model : Convolutional auto-encoder

 For the starting point, I chose convolutional auto-encoder.
 It was my first experience to implement neural net using Theano.
 The network was trained using SGD (Adam) algorithm.